 More income means higher demands for education and training

-With the higher demands for education and training, commercial real estate agents can expect to earn approximately twice what residential agents earn.
-Commercial agents had an average salary of $83,535 last year, according to the 2019-2020 Real Estate Income Guide.
+With the higher demands for education and training, commercial real estate agents can expect to earn almost twice what residential agents earn.
+Commercial agents had an average salary of $73,839 last year, according to the 2020-2021 Real Estate Income Guide.

-Although Riley has 35 years of experience, most commercial real estate agents have been in business 24 years and in commercial real estate 19 years.
+Although Riley has 35 years of experience, most commercial real estate agents have been in business for 24 years and in commercial real estate for 19 years.

 Riley recommended that commercial agents start in the residential real estate field and learn sales, business, people, and communication skills.